Spiritual & Religious Dreams

 What to Do During a Sleep Paralysis Episode

-If the episode is happening right now, the goal is simple: do not feed the panic.
+If the episode is happening, the goal is simple: do not feed the panic.

 1. Remind yourself: this is temporary and it will end.